jeevatkm/ReplyWithHeader/README.md

 How to Install
 --------------

-1. Double click `Install-or-Upgrade.command` in downloaded Zip
+1. Double click `Install-or-Upgrade-or-Reenable.command` in downloaded Zip

 2. Restart Mail.app